emer/leabra/hip/README.md

 * `ActM` = recall minus phase (normal minus phase dynamics for CA3 recall learning)
 * `ActP` = plus (serves as plus phase for both auto and recall)

 learning just happens at end of trial as usual, but encoder projections use the ActQ1, ActM, ActP variables to learn on the right signals

+# TODO

+- [ ] try error-driven CA3 learning based on DG -> CA3 plus phase per https://arxiv.org/abs/1909.10340

-todo: implement a two-trial version of the code to produce a true theta rhythm integrating over two adjacent alpha trials..
+- [ ] implement a two-trial version of the code to produce a true theta rhythm integrating over two adjacent alpha trials..